Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/architecture.en.md

 - **Portable Battery**: Powers the entire duration of the mission

 ### Edge Computing Brain
-The heart of our edge system is the **NVIDIA Jetson Orin** - a powerful System on Chip (SoC) that combines:
+The heart of our edge system is the **NVIDIA Jetson Orin**, a powerful System on Chip (SoC) that combines:

 | Component | Specification | Purpose |
 |-----------|---------------|---------|